eAlasdair/DVPathTracer/README.md

 - As of version 0.2.0 the tracer is always active by default.
   - This can be changed in the mod settings.
-- While active, the tracer will periodically write information to **DVTracedPath.csv** in the folder this mod was installed to.
+- While active, the tracer will periodically write information to a csv file in the **sessions** folder of the folder this mod was installed to.
-  *(i.e. /Derail Valley/Mods/DVPathTracer/DVTracedPath.csv)*
+  *(i.e. /Derail Valley/Mods/DVPathTracer/sessions/\<dateandtime\>.csv)*
-  - If the file exists from a previous time the tracer was active then the file will be overwritten
+  - By default a new file is created every session; if this is disabled in the mod settings each new session will overwrite the file **DVTracedPath.csv**.

 ### Path Animator